 So what do we know about the actual provision and quality of Cygnet’s increasingly MHA/MCA enforced services ?

-Despite the huge amount, on average of over £6,000 a week spent, Cygnet’s Empire expanding to incorporate all public beds and our government’s 9 billion mental services spend.
+Despite £7,000 min a week and £13,000 on secure units and Cygnet expanding to incorporate all public beds and our government’s 9 billion mental services spend.

 All that can be gleaned about these extraordinarily expensive services is from the internet.